OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 Proceed to a page on the iOS application that contains input fields which prompt users for their sensitive information.

-1.SSH into your iOS device and execute the following command:
+1. Connect to the iOS device and execute the following command:
 ```
 tail -f /var/log/syslog
 ```